2026 World’s Strongest Man Finals — Day One Results

 Event Two — Deadlift

-The qualifiers featured the squat, but the finals present the deadlift.
-Specifically, the athletes have a choice between two weights, 360 kilograms (793.7 pounds) and 400 kilograms (881.8 pounds).
-Whichever they choose, the goal is the same: to perform as many repetitions as possible.
-However, the event sticks to a ‘weight trumps reps’ format, meaning that just one rep with the heavier deadlift ranks higher than any number of reps with the lighter one.
+The qualifiers featured the squat, but the finals presented the deadlift.
+Specifically, the athletes had a choice between two weights, 360 kilograms (793.7 pounds) and 400 kilograms (881.8 pounds).
+Whichever they chose, the goal was the same: to perform as many repetitions as possible.
+However, the event was a ‘weight trumps reps’ format, meaning that just one rep with the heavier deadlift ranked higher than any number of reps with the lighter one.

 Get Fitter, Faster